Assets or Money Seized by Government Agency?

 There are many ways in which claimants miss their opportunity to make a lawful claim for their seized assets, which means that the asset forfeiture goes unopposed.
 Examples include:

 When claimants are served with an administrative forfeiture notice while they are in jail, then the paperwork is taken away.
 The 30 day clock starts ticking but they cannot find an asset forfeiture attorney while they are in jail and their public defender or criminal defense attorney may not assist with their claim.

 When a forfeiture notice is sent to the wrong address (for example, an old address from an ID or Driver's License).
 The 30 day clock ticks away as the notice makes its way to the person who has ownership of the asset and wishes to file a claim.

 Confusing instructions on how and where to make a claim opposing forfeiture.
 State claims must be filed in state civil court with payment of the correct filing fee.
 A non-compliant claim could get rejected by the court clerk causing the deadline to be missed.

-When claimants are confronted with confusing instructions with multiple options they may waive their rights to a federal court trial and have their case heard in front of an agency lawyer instead.
+When claimants are confronted with confusing instructions with multiple options in Federal Seizures they may waive their rights to a federal court trial and have their case heard in front of an agency lawyer instead.

 If you have had your money seized by the state police or a federal government agency such as USPS, CBP, Homeland Security or the DEA, it is very important that you contact a knowledgeable attorney as soon as possible so that a claim can be filed within 30 days.